Methyllycaconitine: Toxicology

 The toxicology of MLA has been studied largely in the context of livestock poisoning by wild larkspurs.
 The seminal work by John Jacyno and Mike Benn at the University of Calgary in Canada showed that MLA was most likely to be the agent responsible for the toxicity of a local larkspur, D. brownii, and provided some preliminary acute toxicity data in several animal species.
 These LD_{50}s are as follows: mouse, 3–5 mg/kg; frog, 3–4 mg/kg; rabbit, 2–3 mg/kg (after parenteral administration).
-Cats appeared to have comparable susceptibility to rabbits, whereas dogs were ~ 1.5 x more sensitive.
+Cats appeared to have comparable susceptibility to rabbits, whereas dogs were about one-and-a-half times more sensitive.
 These early observations have been comprehensively extended, The LD_{50} of MLA is estimated to be ~10 mg/kg in sheep, ~ 5 mg/kg in rats, and ~2 mg/kg in cattle.

 Although most LD_{50}s are usually determined from parenteral administration of the test drug, MLA is also active when taken orally.

 Signs of toxicity in calves, sheep, rats and mice, at low doses, included agitation, respiratory difficulty, and loss of motor control; symptoms appeared within 2–3 minutes of injection, and disappeared within 10 minutes.
 Doses large enough to produce collapse also caused an increase in heart and respiration rates, as well as tremor, with significant convulsions evident in mice and rats, but not in cattle or sheep.
 In cases where death seemed imminent, the poisoning in sheep could be counteracted by the i.v. administration of neostigmine and atropine, whereas poisoning in calves was reversed by the administration of physostigmine.
 In animals that were allowed to die, death appeared to be the result of complete motor paralysis and respiratory arrest.

 It is worth noting that although a LD_{50} for man is not available, the clinical studies of Kabelyanskaya showed that an oral dose of 0.02 g of MLA hydriodide ("mellictine") might be given to patients up to 5 times per day, over the course of 1 month.
 However, some subjects could only tolerate single doses of 0.02 g per day without experiencing side-effects.